-Listening Skills Focus Task Format Marks/Timings Part One Ten recordings and ten questions Three-option multiple 10 marks Can understand standard spoken language on both familiar and unfamiliar topics normally encountered in daily life infer meaning based on the context and on what is actually stated identify speaker's mood listen for specific Each recording is tested with one three-option multiple choice question The learner has one minute to read the questions before the audio begins Each recording is played twice choice information Part Two One longer monologue True/False 10 follow the essentials of lectures/talks/reports on topics relating to society and culture (e.g. social, scientific, professional, academic) listen for specific information recording and 10 questions The recording is tested with ten statements that are true or false The learner has one minute to read the questions before the audio begins The recording is played twice items marks Total time approximately 30 Minutes
+Listening Skills Focus Task Format Marks/Timings Part One Ten recordings and ten questions Three-option multiple 10 marks Can understand standard spoken language on both familiar and unfamiliar topics normally encountered in daily life infer meaning based on the context and on what is actually stated identify speaker's mood Each recording is tested with one three-option multiple choice question The learner has one minute to read the questions before the audio begins choice listen for specific information Each recording is played twice Part Two Learner can: • follow the essentials of One longer monologue recording and 10 questions True/False items 10 marks lectures/talks/reports on topics relating to society and culture (e.g. social, scientific, professional, academic) Ilisten for specific information The recording is tested with ten statements that are true or false The learner has one minute to read the questions before the audio begins Total time approximately 30 Minutes The recording is played twice

-Total weighting for the Listening section = 20% of the examination.
+Total weighting for the Listening section = 20% of the assessment.